HomeSDK Documentation

 claw.waitForApproval(actionId, { timeout?, interval? }) / claw.wait_for_approval(action_id, timeout=300, interval=5)

 Wait for a human operator to approve or deny an action.
 Opens an SSE stream on /api/stream and falls back to polling /api/actions/:id every 5 seconds.
-Resolves when action.approved_by is set; throws ApprovalDeniedError when the operator denies; throws on timeout.
-IMPORTANT: pass the action_id returned by createAction() — NOT the action_id returned by guard().
+Resolves when action.approved_by is set; throws ApprovalDeniedError when the operator denies AND when the approval expires server-side before a decision (a distinct third outcome: check err.status === 'expired' to tell a lapsed window from an operator 'no'; expired approvals render in their own section on /approvals and can no longer release anything); throws on timeout.
+IMPORTANT: pass the action_id returned by createAction(), NOT the action_id returned by guard().
 They refer to different database tables and waiting on a guard decision ID will never resolve.
-Approvals can be resolved from the dashboard (/approvals), the CLI (dashclaw approve <id>), the mobile PWA (/approve), or — if the instance has Telegram configured (TELEGRAM_BOT_TOKEN) — via an inline Approve/Reject button pushed to the admin Telegram chat.
+Approvals can be resolved from the dashboard (/approvals), the CLI (dashclaw approve <id>), the mobile PWA (/approve), or, if the instance has Telegram configured (TELEGRAM_BOT_TOKEN), via an inline Approve/Reject button pushed to the admin Telegram chat.
 All four surfaces call the same /api/approvals/:id endpoint, so waitForApproval unblocks the agent within ~1 second regardless of which surface was used.

 // Correct — wait on createAction's action_id